umami-hep/umami/docs/setup/installation.md

     singularity exec <folder_where_you_want_to_store_the_image>/umami_base_cpu.img bash
     ```

-???+ warning "Singularity cache" and temporary files
+???+ warning "Singularity cache and temporary files"
     By default, `singularity` will store the cache in your home directory, which will cause space issues.
     You can redirect the persistent cache to another folder via `export SINGULARITY_CACHEDIR=<alternative_folder>` which could be for instance the EOS/CERNBox area, instead of home on `lxplus`.
 You will still want to keep the 'temporary' location on (fast) local storage, this is controlled by `SINGULARITY_TMPDIR`.
     The easiest is to add to your `~/.bashrc` on `lxplus` the following lines